Virtus92/php-2-Virtus92/php_2_cms_kompetenzcheck.md

 **Features:**
 - User Registration
 - User login
-- Creation of new customers via a contact form
+- Creation of new customers via a form
 - Overview of all customers
 - Ability to edit and delete each entry
 - Logged-in users can see all entries in the system